ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Node.js has a vibrant ecosystem of npm packages that can significantly enhance your API development process.
 These packages provide…</blockquote>

 <h3>4.
-Node.js vs Deno vs Bun: Express Hello World Performance - <a href="https://medium.com/deno-the-complete-reference/node-js-vs-deno-vs-bun-express-hello-world-performance-9f35b610985a" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s New in Next.js 15: A Comprehensive Comparison with Next.js 14 - <a href="https://medium.com/@hiteshchauhan2023/whats-new-in-next-js-15-a-comprehensive-comparison-with-next-js-14-5b536d2f91e0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mayank C`**
+✍️ **posted by `Hitesh Chauhan`**

-<blockquote>Find out how the latest versions of Node.js, Deno, and Bun performs for simple express hello world server</blockquote>
+<blockquote>Next.js has been at the forefront of modern web development, offering robust features and an intuitive developer experience.
+With the…</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>